 Consider this example: Take a red sofa and tone it down to burgundy for your overall palette, which you can continue in the more private rooms like the den, office and bedroom.
 If you have patterned upholstery, tapestry rugs or large works of art, take a dominant color from the pattern.
 If you want neutral paint for the walls, find the beiges and whites in the pattern.

 It’s important to have a “flow plan” when carrying a single color throughout the home, although each room will wear the color in its own unique way.
 Choose a palette of similar shades, then mix and match them to create a sense of ease and energy when traveling from room to room.

 3. Color Made Simple

 Warm neutral shades work well with a variety of stains from light to dark.
-“I’d stick with greens, terra cottas, blues and blue-based reds,” advises Sheri Thompson, director of color marketing and design for Sherwin-Williams.
+Try greens, terra cottas, blues and blue-based reds.
 These colors have a direct correlation with nature and provide a perfect complement for a log home.

 White or gray kitchens paired with colored tiles and countertops are being ordered now for coming months, and teals, dark reds and golds are giving more soothing tones like pale blues and mint greens a bit of competition in the home market.
 Arched windows or odd-shaped windows can be dressed with balloon shades, Roman blinds or roller shades.
 Many fanciful designs are available; just avoid choosing something too overdone.
 After all, you don’t want to interfere with your home’s greatest luxury of all: the timbers.